GalIsraeli/CodeReview/README.md

 # Code Review App with Gemini AI

-An Android application that lets users capture code snippets with their device camera, extract text via ML Kit OCR, and receive explanations through a Google Gemini AI–powered chat.
+An Android application that lets users capture code snippets (or any other text) with their device camera, extract text via ML Kit OCR, and receive explanations through a Google Gemini AI–powered chat.
 Users sign in with Firebase Auth, save chats in Cloud Firestore, and can mark conversations as favorites (publicly viewable by all signed-in users).

 ---